emersonloureiro/ranger-plugin/README.md

 # Ranger

-Ranger is an eclipse plugin for finding tests - and thus functionality - that may pass through a given method in your code base.
+Ranger is an eclipse plugin for finding tests - and thus functionality - that may pass through a given method in your Java code base.
 It will help you anticipate the impact of code changes, both functional and performance-related, allowing you to perform some smoke tests on core functionality, before actually breaking it!

-Current version is 1.0.1 (requires Eclipse Juno or newer).
+Current version is 1.0.1, and requires Eclipse Juno or later.
+Currently Ranger only supports JUnit tests.

 # Installation

+Installation consists of both the core plugin - i.e., the GUI, searching algorithm, etc - and one one or more _test checker_ plugins, which define things specific to a testing framework - e.g., how a class/method can be identified as a test.

 ## Eclipse update site